mit-ll/TuringMachine/README.md

 This repository will contain example code used in classes, lecture slides, and the code used to run the turing machine itself.

-## Instructors
-  - Chad Spensky (cspensky@mit.edu)
-  - Ben Nahill
-  - Tim Greer
-  - Jack Lepird
-  - Stuart Baker

-## Classes

-### Feb 4
-  - Introduction to project
-  - High-level overview of a turing machine
-  - Brainstorming of final project design and areas of interest

-### Feb 11
-  - Introduction to Python

-### Feb 18
-  - Introduction to Arduino and the motor shield
-  - Continued introduction to Python and programming concepts (loops, variables, dictionaries, data primitives)

-# Supporting Material

 ## Raspberry Pi

 ### Setting up the console cable